JosephM101/Force-Windows-11-Install/docs/Documentation for Win11-ImageBuilder.md

 Before the image gets created, the script will pause, allowing you to convert the WIM file to ESD before the ISO gets created.
 Let's do that here.

 When the script pauses, go to `C:\Scratch\W10\sources`, and MOVE the `install.wim` file to the repository directory.
-Navigate to this [repository](https://github.com/joeldidier/Simple-WIM2ESD---ESD2WIM-Converter), clone it, and follow the instructions for running the script.
+Navigate to [this GitHub repository](https://github.com/joeldidier/Simple-WIM2ESD---ESD2WIM-Converter), clone it, and copy the `DISM` folder and the `Simple-WIM2ESD---ESD2WIM-Converter.bat` file to the repository directory, and follow the instructions for running the script.
 Once complete, move (or copy; your choice) the `install.esd` file from the repository directory back to `C:\Scratch\W10\sources`.
 Go back to the PowerShell window running this script, type "continue", and press Enter.
 The script will build the ISO and exit.